tri-cods/html-css/lessons.md

 ### What happens?

 When you open the empty template, you'll see only a blank web page.
 Open your secondary menu (right click on Windows, hold control and click with macOS) and view the page source.
-How can you explain what happens when you open these text files?

 ## What should happen when I open each of my two new files?